AlexanderTarasyuk/OssystemBackEnd/README.md

 TestContainers
 Gradle

-Start app as SprinBoot app on port 8081
+Start app as SpringBoot app on port 8081